apache/doris/docs/en/administrator-guide/config/be_config.md

 ### `base_compaction_trace_threshold`

 * Type: int32
-* Description: Threshold to logging base compaction's trace information, in seconds
+* Description: Threshold to logging base compaction's trace information, in seconds.
+If the time taken for a base compaction exceeds the configuration, trace information will be printed.
 * Default value: 10

 Base compaction is a long time cost background task, this configuration is the threshold to logging trace information.
 Trace information in log file looks like: